Strategy

 Location, Location, Location.

-One of the most important rules in real estate.
+One of the most important and fundamental rules in real estate.

 We only consider locations with a growing population, strong and diversified economy, low unemployment, high job growth rates and rental demand that is outpacing current supply and forecasted supply growth.

-Detailed analytics are reviewed for each asset's location and submarket to ensure the best opportunity for successful business plan implementation, safest preservation and maximized return on investment.
+Detailed analytics are reviewed for each asset's location and submarket to ensure the best opportunity for successful business plan implementation, safest preservation of capital and maximized return on investment.

 Current Investment Criteria

-The current markets we are reviewing for investment are located in the southeast United States, primarily in Texas, Arkansas, Tennessee, Georgia, South Carolina and North Carolina.
+The current markets we are reviewing for investment are located in the major cities / metropolitan areas in United States and Canada with strong economic growth forecasts.

-We select assets located in A or B class locations that are C+ to B+ class properties with a unit count of 100 to 200 units and offer a value-add opportunity where significant rent growth is achievable based on current market rental rates.
+We select assets located in A or B class locations that are C+ to B+ class properties with a value-add opportunity that allows significant rent growth based on current market rental rates.

 Sample Investment